 - They are not lying when they say it is more difficult to breathe.

 For one thing, the air smells much cleaner than New York air, so that is a plus.
 Due to the extreme elevation, the air is also less dense, thus it is more difficult to breathe.
 This was mostly realized when we climbed a mountain and I was ready to pass out within five minutes (worth it though.)
 It also makes you much more tired and dehydrated.
-So, if you have to urge to visit drink lots of water and take your time.
+So, if you have the urge to visit drink lots of water and take your time.

 - It is absolutely stunning.